 - Be conservative with online downloads.

 - Beware of antivirus scams.

 - Interact only with well-known, reputable websites.

 - Confirm each site is genuine.

 - Determine if the site utilizes SSL (Secure Sockets Layer), a security technology for establishing encrypted links between web servers and browsers.

 - Don't click links in emails.
 Go to sites directly instead.

 - Use social media best practices.

 Websites are one of the most common sources of attack.
 This makes keeping up-to-date browsers paramount for all employees.

-The Value of an MSP in Ensuring Employee Cybersecurity
+The Value of an IT firm to in ensuring Employee Cybersecurity.